Humana vs. Cigna Insurance

 Three months before your Medicare coverage starts to three months after your Medicare coverage starts

-Enroll in a Medicare Advantage plan as long as you already have Medicare Parts A and B
+Enroll in a Medicare Advantage plan as long as you have already signed up for Medicare Parts A and B

 October 15 to December 7

-Switch from Original Medicare to Medicare Advantage or switch from one Medicare Advantage plan to another
+Switch from Original Medicare to Medicare Advantage, switch from one Medicare Advantage plan to another or drop Medicare Advantage and go back to Original Medicare

 Switch from one Medicare Advantage plan to another or drop Medicare Advantage and go back to Original Medicare